crescent-network/crescent/docs/Tutorials/demo/budget_with_farming.md

 ### Step 5.
 Send a governance proposal to create a public ratio amount plan

-Let's create `public-ratio-plan-proposal.json` file and copy the below JSON into a file.
+Now, create the `public-ratio-plan-proposal.json` file and copy the following JSON contents into the file.

-In this demo, we plan to create a public farming ratio plan that plans to distribute 90% of what farming pool address has in balance for those who stake those coins defined in staking coin weights starting from Sept.
+In this demo, you create a public farming ratio plan to distribute 90% of of the balance of the farming pool address to the accounts who stake the coins that are defined in staking coin weights, the time period is from Sept.
 01, 2021 to Sept.
 24, 2021.

-Explanation about each field in the JSON file
+where the fields in the JSON file are:

 - `name`: is the name of the farming plan used for display.
 It allows duplicate value.
 - `farming_pool_address`: is the faucet address for the plan